phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 In order to be able to continue from the last waiting state, the state machine must save it internally.
 In addition, it must save all the variables that it needs to continue execution on the next `poll` call.
 This is where the compiler can really shine: Since it knows which variables are used when, it can automatically generate structs with exactly the variables that are needed.

-As an example, the compiler generates the following structs for the above `example` function:
+As an example, the compiler generates structs like the following for the above `example` function:

 ```rust
 // The `example` function again so that you don't have to scroll up